dhborus/Midcentury/IConfessTalk.md

 Clift sells the premise, champions of the film contend, because method or no, he displays “an air of total dignity at all times and only through his eyes that we sense his bewilderment at all the things that are happening to him.

-On reflection, Hitchcock concluded the picture shouldn't have been made.
-That it was is a reminder to us that some evidence might never come to us and the consequences can be dire.
+Hitchcock may have thought that the religious and ethnic particularity of the film limited its success, but even so it is a reminder to us that there are legitimate and meaningful motives that clash with those of self-preservation and self-interest.